 Fused Deposition Modeling (FDM) is an additive manufacturing technology that builds parts up layer-by-layer by heating and extruding thermoplastic filament.
 Ideal for building durable components with complex geometries in nearly any shape and size, FDM is the only 3D printing process that uses materials like ABS, PC-ISO polycarbonate, and ULTEM 9085.
-This means FDM can create parts with outstanding thermal and chemical resistance, and excellent strength-to-weight ratios.
+This means FDM can create parts and prototypes with outstanding thermal and chemical resistance, and excellent strength-to-weight ratios.
 With our fast lead times and finishing options, FDM is a smart choice for anything from concept models to production parts.

 Benefits of FDM